bsakai2000/MusicController/README.md

 ## To Use

 Just write commands to the socket file.
-I use netcat, like so: `echo -n pause | nc -U ./musiccontroller.sock`.
-This can also be done programmatically, so for instance an i3 keybind would look like `bindsym XF86AudioPause exec --no-startup-id echo -n "pause" | nc -U /tmp/musiccontroller.sock`.
+I use netcat, like so:

+	echo -n 'pause' | nc -U /tmp/musiccontroller.sock

 Commands are `togglepause`, `pause`, `play`, `next`, `prev`

+This can also be automated.
+There are several simple examples for cli interfaces in different languanges in `/controllers`, so it would be relatively simple to adapt one into a custom script.
+One could also choose to bind keyboard keys to trigger media events, so for instance an i3 keybind would look like

+	bindsym XF86AudioPause exec --no-startup-id echo -n 'pause' | nc -U /tmp/musiccontroller.sock